 - Fentanyl Cut into Other Drugs

 - Street Names for Fentanyl

 This past year alone, opioids were responsible for over 75,000 deaths in America.
 Synthetic opioids have been the biggest driver in the increase of overdose deaths, with fentanyl being the most fatal of them all.
 The relatively low price of illegal fentanyl and its strong potency has led to its rapid spread and misuse.
 As the opioid crisis has continued to grow, the addiction community and government have attempted to prevent the crisis.
-Educating the public on fentanyl use can be an effective preventative measure for accidental overdoses.
+Educating the public on fentanyl use, what fentanyl is made of, and how fentanyl is produced, can be an effective preventative measure for accidental overdoses.

 Fentanyl is produced legally in the U.S. by pharmaceutical companies and distributed through medical professionals.
 Fentanyl is highly potent and can be fatal when used without a prescription and medical oversight.
 The potency of fentanyl is approximately 100 times more than morphine and 50 times that of heroin.

 There are two sources of fentanyl on the streets, pharmaceutical fentanyl, and illicitly produced fentanyl.
 Legal fentanyl is obtained through fraudulent prescriptions, theft, and illicit distribution.
 However, it is more common for users to use illicitly produced fentanyl from Mexico and China.
 Most fentanyl overdoses have been linked to illicitly manufactured fentanyl.

 Fentanyl was first discovered by Janssen Pharmaceutica, a pharmaceutical company, in 1959.
 Their intention was for the drug to be used as an anesthetic in hospital settings.
 Doctors soon discovered the powerful painkilling abilities of the drug, and it began to be used as a painkiller.
 Fentanyl has since been prescribed for patients that are resistant to other opioids.